Will a White Noise Machine Help With Snoring?

 After trying some or all of these ideas, you may find that nothing seems to drown out your partners snoring.
 When this occurs, you may be tempted to give earplugs a try.
 Unfortunately, earplugs may also prevent you from hearing your alarm clock in the morning or may prevent you from hearing the sound of a smoke or carbon monoxide alarm which can be dangerous.

 Perhaps instead of trying to mask the sound of your partners snoring, you can prevent it all together.
 While there are a number of different anti-snoring products on the market, I’ve found that the Mandibular Advancement Device (MAD) is quite effective and will allow both partners to sleep well.

 There are of course a few precautions to take before using such a product.
-If your partners snoring is loud and they also experience pausing in their breathing, they may have a medical condition know as sleep apnea which should be diagnosed by a qualified medical professional.
+If your partner’s snoring is loud and they also experience pausing in their breathing, they may have a medical condition known as sleep apnea which should be diagnosed by a qualified medical professional.